nodejs/node-core-utils/README.md

 ## `get-metadata`

-This tool is inspired by Evan Lucas's [node-review](https://github.com/evanlucas/node-review), although it is a CLI implemented with the Github GraphQL API.
+This tool is inspired by Evan Lucas's [node-review](https://github.com/evanlucas/node-review), although it is a CLI implemented with the GitHub GraphQL API.

 ```
 get-metadata <identifier>